2021 Southeastern TESOL Conference Keynotes

 Dr. Silvia Romero-Johnson is currently the Executive Director of the Office of Multilingual and Global Education.
 Her passion resides in providing access to quality bilingual and multilingual education to all students, and more specifically to students who have a family language other than English in the home.
 She has neem working in the Madison Metropolitan School District since 2001.
 She started in the role of bilingual resource specialist while attending school to obtain teaching licenses, and went on to become a bilingual resource teacher, a bilingual math teacher, and a program support teacher for bilingual education programs.
 Later, she had the privilege of working at Nuestro Mundo Community School as the school principal.
 Silvia is currently an adjunct professor at Edgewood College, where she teach courses in curriculum and assessment design for the bilingual licensure, and a course of language strategies for the graduate dual language immersion certificate.

-Yvonne is Director of Multilingual learner Educator Engagement for Wisconsin Center for Education Products and Services.
-Prior to WCEPS, Yvonne spent 3 years with WIDA, as a Professional Learning Specialist working in both international and domestic settings.
+Yvonne is the Director of MLL Educator Engagement at WCEPS.
+She collaborates closely with National and International Local Education Agencies to discuss educator goals, needs, and develops the best path to topics that best align to their goals.
+Prior to WCEPS, she spent 3 years with WIDA, as a Professional Learning Specialist working in both international and domestic settings.
+As a former language learner that immigrated from Mexico, her experience as a bilingual student adds passion to her work.
 She has worked in education for 25+ years, teaching a variety of language learners from grades Kinder to High School.
-She also worked as a district ELL trainer, ELL instructional coach, family literacy coordinator, and HS parent involvement coordinator.
-She earned her Bachelors in Business Administration from Angelo State University in Texas and her Masters in Bilingual Education from NOVA Southeastern University, Florida.
-Yvonne was born in Chihuahua Mexico and immigrated to the USA as a child.
-She is a former ELL student and now a Bilingual educator who dedicates her work to empower educators to improve the multilingual learners' educational experience.
+She also worked as a district ELL trainer, ELL instructional coach, family literacy coordinator, and a High School parent involvement coordinator.
+She earned her bachelor's in business administration from Angelo State University in Texas and her Masters in Bilingual Education from NOVA Southeastern University, Florida.
 Her endorsements include TESL, Bilingual, and Computer literacy.